 Summary: This report reviews available statistics regarding reasons given for obtaining abortions in the United States, including surveys by the Alan Guttmacher Institute and data from seven state health/statistics agencies that report relevant statistics (Arizona, Florida, Louisiana, Minnesota, Nebraska, South Dakota, and Utah).
 The official data imply that AGI claims regarding "hard case" abortions are inflated by roughly a factor of three.
-Actual percentage of U.S. abortions in "hard cases" are estimated as follows: in cases of rape, 0.3%; in cases of incest, 0.03%; in cases of risk to maternal life, 0.1%; in cases of risk to maternal health, 1%; and in cases of fetal health issues, 0.5%.
-About 98% of abortions in the United States are elective, including socio-economic reasons or for birth control.
-This includes perhaps 30% for primarily economic reasons.
+Actual percentage of U.S. abortions in "hard cases" are estimated as follows: in cases of rape, 0.3%; in cases of incest, 0.03%; in cases of risk to maternal life, 0.1%; in cases of risk to maternal health, 0.8%; and in cases of fetal health issues, 0.5%.
+About 98.3% of abortions in the United States are elective, including socio-economic reasons or for birth control.
+This includes perhaps 30% for primarily economic reasons and possibly 0.1% each for sex selection and selective reduction of multifetal pregnancies.

 Introduction: The reasons given for having abortions are relevant to the policy debate on the abortion issue.
 In many countries, abortions are permissible only for limited reasons.
 In the United States, abortion on demand and for any reason is the existing state of law (with a few limitations in some states).
 As debate continues regarding this practice, advocates of unrestrained abortion often cite the "hard cases"--cases of rape, incest, life or health of the mother or baby--in defending access to abortion.
 It is widely acknowledged that such cases are rare; however, available data suggest that some commonly cited figures are exaggerated.

 Further, the prevailing preferences of the American electorate are often cited in regard to U.S. abortion legislation.
 Some will claim, for example, that most Americans support legal abortion.
-While majority vote is an unconstitutional means of limiting human rights (regardless of what position on abortion one thinks is the one consistent with human rights), the claim itself is a half-truth.
+While majority opinion is irrelevant to issues of constitutionally stipulated human rights (regardless of what position on abortion one thinks is the one consistent with human rights), the claim itself is a half-truth.
 Most Americans would oppose banning abortions for hard cases, but at the same time most Americans would support limits on elective abortions, e.g. abortions for convenience or for sex selection.

 This article will review some available data that addresses the reasons cited for abortions in the United States.
 First, survey-based data from the Alan Guttmacher Institute is reviewed, as it represented the most frequently cited data.
 Two specific issues, abortions in cases of rape and abortions for sex selection, are examined.
 Next, data on reasons for abortions from state agencies and other official sources is presented; this data represents an often overlooked statistical resource on the issue.
 Although reasons for "partial-birth" abortion are fundamentally different than those for abortions in general, available data is examined as well.
 Finally, the available statistical data is used to quantify reasons for abortions in the United States.

 AGI studies: The Alan Guttmacher Institute (AGI) has published several studies examining reasons for abortions in the United States.
-Two studies conducted in 1987 and 2004 surveyed women obtaining abortions.
-A third survey conducted in 2000-2001 surveyed abortion seekers about contraceptive use; this study provided some limited data relating to reasons for abortions.
+Two studies conducted in 1987 and 2004 surveyed a total of 3,900 women obtaining abortions, of whom 2,981 provided information.
+A third survey conducted in 2000-2001 surveyed abortion seekers about contraceptive use; this study provided some limited data relating to reasons for abortions for 10,683 women.
 These studies are discussed in chronological order.

 The 1987 AGI study (published in 1988) surveyed 1,900 women who had abortions.
 The results of this survey are among the most commonly cited figures regarding reasons for abortions in the United States.
 The 1,773 women who responded gave an average of 3.7 reasons from the list, with the most important reasons cited by respondents tabulated below.
 It should be noted that only rounded percentages, not raw numbers, were provided; an AGI review article in 1998 cited the 1988 study but gave slightly different figures, shown below in parenthesis (the parenthetical figure for rape and incest is a range of uncertainty derived from breakdowns in the 1988 report).